dguest/ndhist/README.md

 - `max`: upper range of the axis
 - `units`: (optional) string indicating units

+### Constructor Flags

+Several flags can be passed to the Histogram constructor.

+ - `hist::wt2`: Fill a second histogram with weights of weight^2.
+The second histogram will be saved as "<first histogram name>Wt2".
+This is useful to calculate statistical error in weighted samples, but will double the amount of space required in memory / on disk.

-If the hist::eat_nan flag is used, Histogram will also record the number of NaN inputs the binner encounters in the attribute 'nan'.
+ - `hist::eat_nan`: Without this flag, passing `fill(...)` NaN results in a `std::range_error`.
+With it, Histogram will record the number of times NaN is passed, and save an additional attribute `nan`.
 There is only one NaN counter for all axes.